kevinvanhove/angular-structure-styleguide/README.md

 ### Local components
 A local component is part of your main application component tree and encapsulates individual pages, sections or parts of your application.
 A local component is not meant to be reusable like a global component.

+The image below is an example of a local component tree (left side) and its reusable global components (to the right).
+A code example is followed after the image.

 <img src="https://raw.githubusercontent.com/kevinvanhove/angular-structure-styleguide/master/documentation/angular-local-vs-global-components.jpg" width="607">

 ##### Code example